 Objective 1: Help people find the property and avoid trespassing.
-Strategies

-- A. Mark the property on the land bank website (www.mvlandbank.com) and map and provide directions. - B. Install "end of land bank property" signs where appropriate. - C. Install land bank logo markers on property.

-- D. Limit trespassing by closing existing trails not intended for use. - E. Install gates or fencing as needed. - F. Inform visitors, in the land bank map, how to access the preserve's trailhead and its permitted uses. - G. Post map of property and trails as well as an aerial overview of the connecting conservation land and trails on sign station and website as they are updated. - H. Plant vegetation where residential dwellings are visible from the trail, as necessary, that blends in with the natural context of its environs in order to define and screen the boundaries.
+- a.
+Mark the property on the land bank website (www.mvlandbank.com) and map and provide directions. - b.
+Install "end of land bank property" signs where appropriate. - c.
+Install land bank logo markers on property. - d.
+Limit trespassing by closing existing trails not intended for use. - e.
+Install gates or fencing as needed. - f.
+Inform visitors, in the land bank map, how to access the preserve's trailhead and its permitted uses. - g.
+Post map of property and trails as well as an aerial overview of the connecting conservation land and trails on sign station and website as they are updated. - h.
+Plant vegetation where residential dwellings are visible from the trail, as necessary, that blends in with the natural context of its environs in order to define and screen the boundaries.